Most high school students are chronically tired. They juggle school, sports, homework, chores, friends and family.

 The teen should also try to make the transition to sleep time by taking a warm shower or doing some gentle stretching.
 Emsellem suggests that there be a lights-out time in the teen's bedroom during the school week and that they try to stick with it.

-But if the teenager gets into bed and turns out the lights but cannot sleep, Emsellem says that teens get just as frustrated as adults by just lying there in bed, doing nothing.
+But if the teenager gets into bed and turns out the lights but cannot sleep, Emsellem says, just lying there in bed doing nothing is just as frustrating for the teen as it is for an adult.
 In that case, electronics can be helpful if used carefully — for example, soothing music or an audio book.
 But she suggests limiting such sleep aids to 30 minutes.

 Making The Case For Sleep